lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 | *Repel*        | $350   |
 | *Poké Ball*    | $200   |

 You start with $3000.
 Pick up some Poké Balls if you like.
-Repels are worthless in this game thanks to an item we'll get very soon, so I recommend never paying for any.
+Repels are worthless in this game thanks to an item we'll get very soon, so I recommend never paying for any as well as selling any that you come across.

 Head through